maxfish/SDF-Generator/README.md

         E.g. 'R,A' means that the algorithm will consider a pixel "inside" the shape if the Red channel, or the Alpha channel, are above the threshold.  (default "A")

+  -crop
+    	Specify if the resulting image should be cropped.

   -downscale int
     	Sets the factor by which to downscale the image during processing.
 The output image will be smaller than the input image by this factor, rounded downwards.
 Note: For greater accuracy, images to be used